cloudfoundry-attic/cf-riak-cs-release/README.md

 ### Upload Release<a name="upload_release"></a>

 You can use a pre-built final BOSH release or build a BOSH release from HEAD.
 Final releases contain pre-compiled packages, making deployment much faster.
 However, we create them manually and infrequently.
 To be sure you're deploying the latest code, build a BOSH release yourself.
+See [Release Notes](https://github.com/cloudfoundry/cf-riak-cs-release/wiki/Release-Notes) for release dates and changes in the final releases

 #### Upload a pre-built final BOSH release